Viramgam: Rail

 Viramgam used to be the point of intersection of BB & CI Railway and the Saurashtra Railway.
 Viramgam is at the intersection of four railway lines: Ahmedabad-Viramgam, Viramgam-Surendranagar, Viramgam-Mehsana, and Viramgam-Dhrangdhra-Samakhyali lines.
 It is at the intersection of the routes splitting towards Kachchh and Saurashtra while travelling from Ahmedabad.
 It is also having Inland Container Depot (ICD) facility by Gateway Distriparks.
+In June 2023, Gateway Distriparks Ltd. initiated double-stack rail transportation services between Viramgam Inland Container Depot (ICD) in Ahmedabad and Mundra Port, aimed at enhancing operational efficiency and reducing logistics costs for its Export-Import (EXIM) trade customers.

 Road

 Viramgam is connected to Ahmedabad, Kutch, Mumbai, New Delhi through the National Highway 947.
 The location is also connected to Saurashtra through the GJ SH 17.

 Bus

 Regular buses transit to Viramgam Bus Station from other major cities of the country.

 Other industry

 There is a crude oil storage tank depot at Viramgam on the Salya-Mathura oil pipeline of the Indian Oil Corporation.

 Notable people

 People who were born in, residents of, or otherwise closely associated with Viramgam include: